-The site is even more impressive for another reason… one of the apartments’ ground-floor was turned into a water distribution tank.
-While this does not sound important, it is!
-The story starts with Octavian (soon to be known as Caesar Augustus).
-He asked a wealthy friend, Marcus Agrippa, to create a suburbia in the relatively empty field immediately to the north of Rome.
-To do so, Marcus Agrippa ordered an aqueduct, called the Virgo, built in 19 B.C.
-(After all, it takes infrastructure to build a suburbia!)
-Now skip to another idea: Rome had a Director of Water Works, who was –among other things– in charge of maintaining the city’s 11 aqueducts.
-One Director, called Frontinus, wrote a text regarding his responsibilities.
-In it, he states that different pipes “distributed the Virgo’s water throughout the seventh, ninth, and fourteenth regions, thanks to 18 tanks” (Book II, 84).
-The distribution tank in the Vicus Caprarius site is the only tank of the 18 to have survived… See it with your own eyes!
+Now skip to the late first century A.D.!
+Rome had a Director of Water Works, who was in charge of maintaining the city’s 11 aqueducts.
+One of the directors, Frontinus, writes in his treatise De Aquaeductu that different pipes “distributed the Virgo’s water throughout the seventh, ninth, and fourteenth regions, thanks to 18 tanks” (Book II, 84).
+The distribution tank in the underground site Vicus Caprarius is the only tank of the 18 to have been found in Rome… See it with your own eyes!

 The apartment buildings’ transformations in late antiquity are also surprising.
 During an enemy invasion in the 6th century A.D., the buildings burned.
 Their collapsing walls caused ground level to go up.
 It’s an amazing phenomenon that occurred all over Rome.
 But here it becomes tangible.